 Here we will share insightful information on the legality and legitimacy of online casinos serving Americans.
 The following series of pages will assist in guiding gamblers toward understanding how and why legal online casinos operate in the U.S.A. via current regulations.
-Several states have legalized state regulated online casino gambling and offer this type of gambling entertainment to their residents and visitors.
+Several states have legalized state-regulated online casino gambling and offer this type of gambling entertainment to their residents and visitors.
 Legally sanctioned offshore online casinos are also acceptable and secure destinations for Americans to enjoy online gambling entertainment as long as they hold the proper credentials, licensing and compliance verifications.

-There are federal and state laws in place to prevent U.S. gamblers from participating in unsanctioned and unregulated online casino gambling.
+There are state and federal US gambling laws in place to prevent U.S. gamblers from participating in unsanctioned and unregulated online casino gambling.
 Illegitimate casinos that are predatory or questionable often pose as authentic operations but then wreak havoc on the financial well-being of unsuspecting patrons, as well as, illegally capture and use their customers’ private and personal information for theft and fraud.
 With that in mind, it is crucial for players to remain aware of the legalities concerning USA online casino gambling and the corresponding relevant laws in order to make informed decisions regarding their involvement in any type of gambling entertainment.